Hofls/useful-info/windows.md

 # commands
-* Find "java.exe" in environment variables
+* Find 'java.exe' in environment variables
   * `for %i in (java.exe) do @echo.   %~$PATH:i`
 * todo